Piershill: Transport

 The East Coast Main Line between Edinburgh and London lies to the immediate north of the estate.
 Smokey Brae lies immediately west of Piershill, being the local name for the route to Restalrig which travels beneath the railway line.
 Immediately before the first bridge on the high wall to the right can be seen the remains of the original back gate to Piershill Barracks, now walled up but still with the legend BACK GATE visible on the wall; there is also a bricked up doorway to the left of the back gate.

 As well as the East Coast Main Line railway there is also a busy crossroads, the main A1 road trunk route between Edinburgh and London and the A1140 to Portobello.
-The area is well served by Lothian Buses.
+The area is well served by Lothian Buses with services 4, 5, 15, 26, 45 and N26.